What is Gluten-Free Diet?

 Supervision from Professional

 Though going gluten-free can significantly improve your well-being if you have gluten intolerance or celiac disease, it is not a good idea to start a gluten-free lifestyle without the supervision of professionals.
 Switching to a gluten-free diet is a huge challenge as it involves a drastic change to your daily diet.
-You may not be able to eat healthy with a gluten-free diet if you’re lacking of nutritional knowledge.
-You may have no idea from where you should begin and what foods you should eat.
-Thus, without the assistance from qualified professionals, this diet transition may pose many potential health risks.
+You may not be able to eat healthy with a gluten-free diet if you’re lacking nutritional knowledge.
+You may have no idea where you should begin and what foods you should eat.
+Thus, without assistance from qualified professionals, this diet transition may pose many potential health risks.

 Get Yourself Examined and Tested before Attempting the Gluten-Free Diet

 If you have shown various signs and symptoms of gluten intolerance, the first thing you should do is to see a specialist, preferably a gastroenterologist, immediately and get examined and tested for celiac disease.
-Do not attempt a gluten-free diet while undergoing the celiac disease testing as continue consuming gluten foods is required during the test so as to obtain accurate results.
-If you have been diagnosed positive with celiac disease and are advised to go gluten-free, try to consult a qualified dietitian or nutritionist who can answer your queries as well as help you planning a healthy and balanced diet without gluten foods.
+Do not attempt a gluten-free diet while undergoing celiac disease testing as continued consuming gluten foods is required during the test so as to obtain accurate results.
+If you have been diagnosed positive with celiac disease and are advised to go gluten-free, try to consult a qualified dietitian or nutritionist who can answer your queries as well as help you plan a healthy and balanced diet without gluten foods.